pmean/build-website/text/06/CherryPicking.md

 Second, look for evidence of a **systematic effort to identify ALL of the relevant research**.
-There are various publicly available tools like PubMed that allow you to \"google\" the peer-reviewed literature.
+There are various publicly available tools like PubMed that allow you to "google" the peer-reviewed literature.
 Beware if the author fails to explain the process of article selection.

 Third, look for an **objective discussion of the strengths and